kaivanwong/eslint-config/README.md

 > You don't need .eslintignore normally as it has been provided by the preset.

+In the case of monorepo, you need to add `"root":true` to `.eslintrc` to specify the root configuration file

 ### Add script for package.json

 ```json